larsch/ocra/README.txt

 === Environment variables

-Ocra executables clear the RUBYLIB environment variable before your script is launched.
+OCRA executables clear the RUBYLIB environment variable before your script is launched.
 This is done to ensure that your script does not use load paths from the end user's Ruby installation.

-Ocra executables set the RUBYOPT environment variable to the value it had when you invoked Ocra.
-For example, if you had "RUBYOPT=rubygems" on your build PC, Ocra ensures that it is also set on PC's running the executables.
+OCRA executables set the RUBYOPT environment variable to the value it had when you invoked OCRA.
+For example, if you had "RUBYOPT=rubygems" on your build PC, OCRA ensures that it is also set on PC's running the executables.

-Ocra executables set OCRA_EXECUTABLE to the full path of the executable, fx.
+OCRA executables set OCRA_EXECUTABLE to the full path of the executable, fx.
 "C:\Program Files\MyApp\MyApp.exe".

 === Working directory